6D-pixel/web3Apps_MLH/README.md

 Create a wheel component: Create a wheel component in React that displays the numbers from 0 to 5.
 You can use the React Simple Wheel library to create the wheel component.

-Create a betting form: Create a form in React that allows users to place a bet on a number in the wheel.
-The form should include a field for the user to enter the amount of HBAR they want to bet.
+Create a betting form: Create a form in React that allows users to input a number in the wheel.

 Connect the web application to the smart contract: Use the Hedera JavaScript SDK to connect the web application to the smart contract.
 The web application should be able to read the state of the smart contract and send transactions to the smart contract.